 Where: The Hampton Inn Meet in the lobby.
 Transportation provided.

-Instructor: Kevin Justus PHD wears dual career hats, being a musician and art historian.
+Instructor: Kevin Justus wears dual career hats, being a musician and art historian.
 Kevin has his Ph.D. in Art History from the University of North Carolina at Chapel Hill.

 The Schorr Collection at the Phoenix Art Museum